icyphy/ptII/doc/jsdoc/topREADME.md

 The following objects provide bundles of functions.
 An accessor that uses one or more of these modules must declare that requirement using the [require][1] tag or JavaScript function.

-See also the [auto-generated doc files][2] for the current version of the Ptolemy II/Nashorn host implementation of these modules.
+As these modules are very much under development, these interface definitions may change.
+For the most up-to-date interface specifications, see the [auto-generated doc files][2] for the current version of the Ptolemy II/Nashorn host implementation of these modules.